FluentCRM $129/Single Site | Other pricing for more sites

 Your customer data is 100% self-hosted and it does not send any information to off-site servers, other than the emails you send with the data you choose.
 In other words, nothing siphons off the data that you need to protect.

-Easy Integration to Email Providers
+3: Easy Integration with Email Providers

 When you use a SaaS provider like ConvertKit, you don’t have to worry about integration with the actual services that enable email sending.
 The provider takes care of that.